Edb83/penny-for-your-thoughts/README.md

 - **iOS browser adds unwanted styling to Pricing button in hero image**

-  - Resolved by using code from [Dare to Think](https://www.daretothink.co.uk/stop-ios-styling-your-input-fields-and-buttons/) to target `input[type="button"]` and override using `-webkit-appearance: none`
+  - Resolved by using code from [Dare to Think: Stop iOS styling your input fields and buttons](https://www.daretothink.co.uk/stop-ios-styling-your-input-fields-and-buttons/) to target `input[type="button"]` and override using `-webkit-appearance: none`

 - **Links on social media icons in footer apply to the entire containing div**